Developer: Ubisoft Paris

-The Good: Excellent visuals, fun new gadgets, sync shots are a lifesaver, fully customizable weapons, co-op and multiplayer are a lot of fun, some awesome scripted events
+The Good: Excellent visuals, fun new gadgets, sync shots are a life saver, fully customizable weapons, co-op and multiplayer are a lot of fun, some awesome scripted events

-The Bad: Last half of campaign has too much action and not enough recon, story is dull, severe difficulty spikes, a few bugs and glitches
+The Bad: Last half of campaign has too much action and not enough recon, story is dull, severe difficulty spikes, a few bugs, and glitches

 Advanced Warfighter was one of the first games to really push the new next-gen consoles, but also evolve the tiring Ghost Recon franchise.
 Future Soldier has huge boots to fill, and it does a good job by evolving the series even further.
 The game finds a balance between stealth and action, plus throws some cinematic scripted events in to keep things exciting.

 The story is pretty much what you would expect from a Tom Clancy game.
 Full of politics and pretty dull.
 You are a team of four Ghosts who are helping the Russians put the “good” president back on the seat.
 There’s not much to it, and even the banter between the ghosts isn’t fleshed out as well as it could have been.
 You’re here for the action and Future Soldier delivers well.
 I was mostly impressed by the new recon elements.
 First off, you have camo that makes you practically invisible.
-This can only be used when standing while and crouched or prone.
+This can only be used when standing a while and crouched or prone.
 Enemies can still spot you if you get too close, so this isn’t cheating per se.
-On top of this you get a nifty little drone that you can control in the air or turn into a RC car for ground recon (with a pulse blast!)
+On top of this you get a nifty little drone that you can control in the air or turn into an RC car for ground recon (with a pulse blast!)
 In the air you can tag targets and figure out where the enemies are and study patrols without the frustrating trial and error of figuring it all out yourself on the ground.
 The drone is a lifesaver and one of the best gadgets ever implemented into a Ghost Recon title.

 The coolest thing in the whole game are the sync shots.
 These allow you to tag up to four enemies and at the same time take them down quietly.
 This eliminates the frustration of having to take everyone down yourself or use useless commands.
 The friendly AI in this game is some of the best I have ever seen.
 You can tag enemies above in the drone and the ghosts will quietly move around and position themselves for the sync shots.
 The only problem is that if you do four tags you have to be the fourth.